Superboy

-Superboy is the name of several fictional superheroes appearing in American comicbooks published by DC Comics.
+Superboy is an identity used by several superheroes appearing in American comic books published by DC Comics.
 These characters have been featured in several eponymous comic series, in addition to Adventure Comics and other series featuring teenage superhero groups.

-From the character's first published story in 1944 until 1992, the title "Superboy" was applied to versions of the adventures of Superman (Kal-El) as a boy, teenager or young adult.
-The primary settings for the stories were the fictional town of Smallville, the 30th Century (where Superboy featured in time travel adventures with the Legion of Super-Heroes) and universities attended by Clark Kent.
-In 1993, a second Superboy was introduced, a young clone of Superman who was eventually given both the name Kon-El and the secret identity of Conner Kent.
-In 2016, DC Comics introduced another Superboy, Jonathan Kent, the son of the contemporary Superman and his wife Lois Lane.
+From the character's first published story in 1944 until 1992, the title Superboy was applied to versions of the adventures of Clark Kent as a boy, teenager or young adult.
+The primary settings for the stories were the fictional town of Smallville, the 30th century (where Superboy featured in time travel adventures with the Legion of Super-Heroes), and Clark's university.
+In 1993, a second Superboy was introduced, a young clone of Superman who was eventually given both the secret identity Conner Kent and the Kryptonian name Kon-El.
+In 2016, DC Comics introduced another Superboy, Jon Kent, the son of Superman and his wife Lois Lane.

 Superboy was the first superhero to star in a successful solo title after World War II.
 During the Silver Age of Comic Books, Superboy was frequently the #2 best-selling superhero, with monthly issues of Superboy and Adventure Comics regularly selling over a million combined copies.
 Superboy and its subsequent adaptations have been credited with popularizing the prequel as a form of entertainment.

-Versions of the characters have appeared in television shows, animated series and films since 1960, including a syndicated TV series from 1988 to 1992.
-Smallville, a popular WB/CW show aired from 2001 to 2011, was based on the classic Superboy characters, superheroic adventures of a pre-Superman Clark Kent, and guest appearances by an alternative version of Kon-El.
+Versions of the characters have appeared in animation, films and television series, including Superboy and Smallville.

 Publication history

-Creation (1938-1944)
+Creation (1938–1944)

 In November 1938, Jerry Siegel proposed to Detective Comics, Inc. (the forerunner of DC Comics) that he do stories of Superman's childhood adventures, with the character calling himself "Superboy".
 Detective rejected Siegel's pitch.
 In December 1940, Siegel pitched the idea again with a complete script for the first story, but Detective did not respond within the contractual six weeks.
 An ashcan comic was produced in 1942 in order to secure the Superboy trademark.

-In 1944, while Siegel was serving in the US Army in Hawaii, Detective Comics published a Superboy story in More Fun Comics #101, in an effort to expand the Superman franchise by presenting a version of the character to whom younger readers could easily relate.
-The story was partially based on the script Siegel had submitted in 1940, and was illustrated by Superman co-creator Joe Shuster.
-Detective had done this without informing Siegel; he learned about it in a letter from Shuster.
+After the appeal of kid superheroes had been demonstrated by the success of Robin, the Boy Wonder and similar characters, Detective Comics reversed itself in late 1944 and started publishing a Superboy feature, in an effort to expand the Superman franchise by presenting a version of the character to whom younger readers could easily relate.
+Though Joe Shuster supplied the art, the Superboy feature was published without the input or approval of Siegel, who was serving in the US Army in World War II.
+In 1944, while Siegel was stationed in Hawaii, Detective Comics published a Superboy story in More Fun Comics #101 (cover dated January–February 1945).
+The story was partially based on the script Siegel submitted in 1940, and was illustrated by Shuster.
+Detective Comics had done this without informing Siegel; he learned about it in a letter from Shuster.